NegativeEpsilon/athens-airbnb-analysis/README.md

 - The model section uses both scikit-learn (baseline regression) and statsmodels (OLS summary and diagnostics).
 - The dataset represents a snapshot of the Athens Airbnb market and should not be interpreted as a current market forecast.

+## Limitations

+This project is exploratory and uses a relatively small set of features for modeling.
+The regression should be read as an interpretable baseline rather than a production forecasting model.

+A few limitations are important:

+- the dataset is a snapshot of the market rather than a time series
+- some important pricing variables are missing (for example amenities, property size, exact distances, and host history)
+- location is simplified into neighborhood labels and clusters rather than richer spatial features

 ## Possible next steps

-- Compare linear regression with Ridge or Lasso.
+- Compare the baseline regression with Ridge or Lasso.
-- Test non-linear models such as Random Forest or Gradient Boosting.
-- Add richer location features, such as distances to landmarks or transit stations.
+- Add richer spatial features, such as distance to landmarks or metro stations.
+- Test a non-linear model to capture effects the linear baseline misses.
+- Turn selected notebook findings into a short presentation style summary.